The Best Crossword Puzzle App With No Ads (2026 Guide)

 Below is the honest detail on each route to a no-ads solve.
 If you want the wider field beyond just the ad question, our best crossword puzzle apps comparison ranks the top apps overall, and best word games in 2026 covers the broader category.

-Grid Genius (ad-free with Plus or Pro)
+Grid Genius (ad-free with Pro)

 The free tier is built to respect your solve even before you pay.
 The daily challenge is never interrupted mid-puzzle, and the only ads a free user ever encounters are opt-in rewarded videos for hint top-ups.
 Nothing is forced.
 If you want the head-to-head against the genre's benchmark, see our best crossword puzzle apps comparison.